1 - Inflamed tongue

 What can I do to improve my intake of iron?

 Step 1 – Improve your dietary intake: When it comes to iron deficiencies, often our diets are to blame.
-In recent years, vegan and vegetarian diets have soared in popularity and, while they can be extremely health, problems can arise if you don’t know what you’re doing.
-This is because iron is often found in meat-based sources such as beef but this isn’t to say it doesn’t exist in plant form.
+In recent years, vegan and vegetarian diets have soared in popularity and, while they can be extremely healthy, problems can arise if you don’t know what you’re doing.
+This is because iron is often found in meat-based sources such as beef, but this isn’t to say it doesn’t exist in plant form.
 Foods such as leafy green vegetables (kale, spinach, Swiss chard etc.), pumpkin seeds and even substitutes such as tofu all contain a decent amount of iron.
-Beetroot juice is another option that’s worth considering as, in addition to containing a decent amount of vitamin C, beetroots are also rich in vitamin C which can help to improve your absorption of iron.
+Beetroot juice is another option that’s worth considering as beetroots are rich in vitamin C which can help to improve your absorption of iron.

 Step 2 –Limit your intake of foods that can inhibit your absorption of iron: Just as there are foods which are rich in iron and can improve your intake, there are also foods out there that can negatively impact your store of iron.
 Tea and coffee, for example, contain tannins which can inhibit your absorption of iron so even if you are eating the right foods, your body won’t be able to utilise any iron you gain from these properly.
 These types of foods aren’t always bad for you either – walnuts, dried beans and lentils are all good for your health but, similar to tea and coffee, they contain components that may hinder your iron absorption.
 Instead, try to focus on foods that are rich in vitamin C, which can actually help to promote your absorption of the mineral!

 Step 3 – Consider a supplement: There are certain groups of people that will always be more vulnerable to iron deficiencies compared to others – menstruating women are a key example, especially if they suffer from heavy periods.
-That’s why sometimes a supplement will be necessary but ideally you want one that’s going to be well absorbed and give you the right amount of iron that you need – not too much or too little.
-That’s why I often recommend Floradix’s Floravital Liquid Iron and Vitamin Formula.
-Not only does this supplement contain organically-sourced, vegan-friendly iron, it also has a pretty impressive content of other nutrients such as energy-boosting B vitamins and vitamin C.
+That’s why sometimes a supplement will be necessary but ideally, you want one that’s going to be well absorbed and give you the right amount of iron that you need – not too much or too little.

 Step 4 – Speak to your doctor: Finally, if you suspect that your iron levels are low, it’s extremely important that you speak to your doctor.
 They will be able to carry out a blood test to analyse your iron levels but, in addition to this, ask them to measure your levels of ferratin (stored iron) too as this can also give a more in depth insight into what is going on.
 Your doctor will be able to then confirm your diagnosis and, depending on how low your levels are, guide you when it comes to further treatment.